vacu9708/Study-records/Database/SQL vs NoSQL/readme.md

 * When updating duplicate data in multiple collections does not happen often
 * When flexible schemas are needed.
 * When horizontal scaling is needed (tremendous amount of data)

+## Redis(NoSQL)
+Normally database is stored in secondary memory.
+On the other hand,<br>
+Redis, which stands for Remote Dictionary Server, is a fast, open source, key-value database whose data is stored in main memory.<br>

+## For database persistence
+Main memory cannot maintain the data, so Redis has backup methods.<br>
+1. By default Redis regularly saves **snapshots**(Redis Backup file, RDB) of the dataset on disk.
+This has a problem that data between back points disappears.
+2. **AOF**(Append Only File) : a persistence mechanism that allows the Redis server to keep track and log every command executed on the server.